monsterkodi/kode/readme.md

 ```

 **kode** injects ansi color code wrappers if it discovers function calls with names like `R1` or `g8`.
-Color functions: 'r' 'g' 'b' 'c' 'm' 'y' 'w' for foreground (uppercase for background) and a value between 1 and 8.
+Color functions: 'r' 'g' 'b' 'c' 'm' 'y' 'w' for foreground (uppercase for background) and a number between 1 and 8.

 # Compatibility